matthew-brett/asterisk-blog/content/honored-deceit.md

 > and righteousness; they put wealth and possession first and courtesy and
 > humility last.
 >
-> -- <cite>Sima Qian, Records of the Grand Historian; Han Dynasty III. p 84
+> -- <cite>Sima Qian, Records of the Grand Historian; Han Dynasty II (revised
-> Translated by Burton Watson, revised edition.
+> edition). p 84 Translated by Burton Watson.
 Columbia University Press 1993